 - Relaxation.
 Make time for gentle and loving social connection.
 Warmly give to others.
 (31) Try meditation, watching the sunrise, or a walk among the trees or out in nature.

-- Major depressive episodes often resolve over time even if they are not treated.
+- Time.
+Major depressive episodes often resolve over time even if they are not treated.
 Outpatients on a waiting list often reduce by 10-15% in a few months, with approximately 20% no longer meeting the full criteria for their depressive disorder.
 (13)

 - Antidepressant drugs are commonly prescribed for depression but cause horrible and serious side effects.
 They are also highly addictive, and very difficult and time-consuming to stop using.
 Other remedies should always be a first treatment, with pharmaceutical drugs only being a last resort when the life or safety of the patient or others is at risk and a quick, non-permanent mask of the symptoms is required.